Roasted Green Beans with Parmesan and Slivered Almonds

 green beans in a bowl with almonds and parmesan cheese

-If you think you don't like green beans, just give me a chance and try this roasted green beans recipe because it'll probably convert you - it's easy, tastes great and in my opinion looks pretty elegant.
+If you think you don’t like green beans, give this easy recipe a chance.
+This roasted green beans recipe will probably convert you to a green bean fan – it’s easy, tastes great, and looks pretty elegant.
+I mean – there is cheese – cheese is delicious.
+This is definitely one of my favorite ways to eat green beans.

-To prep the slivered almonds, you just need to quickly toast them - a task that only takes a few minutes.
+To prep the slivered almonds, you just need to quickly toast them – a task that only takes a few minutes and really brings out their nutty flavor.

 green beans in a bowl with almonds and parmesan cheese